jybantang/ap195-complexity-2026/mp0-exploration/README.md

 VSCode also provides direct access to the appropriate terminal within your own OS.
 GitHub scripts extension is also available, an advantage for coding teamwork.

+## Jupyter inside VSCode
+There is no need to install independent Jupyter installation.
+Instead some extensions may be needed to be installed such as:
+`Jupyter`, `Julia Language Support`, `Julia Color Themes`.
+Other recommended (no neecesary) extensions; `Markdown Julia`, `GitHub Pull Requests`.

+We shall use Jupyter notebooks for your machine problem solutions documentations.
+The documentation shall form part of your reports in pdf format.
+PDF files as part of reports may be [generated directly](https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_export-your-jupyter-notebook) from Jupyter notebooks.

 ## Creating an independent repository clone
 You may generate a new repository with the same directory structure and files as an existing repository.